Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 Flavor Balance

-Too Sweet: If the filling is too sweet, add a pinch of salt to balance the flavors.
+Too Sweet: If the filling is too sweet, add a pinch of salt to enhance the flavor.

-Bland: If the filling tastes bland, consider adding more vanilla extract or a splash of lemon juice for brightness.
+Bland: If the flavor is bland, consider adding more vanilla extract or a splash of lemon juice to brighten it up.

 Fresh ingredients for Colorful Cereal Cheesecake Tacos